LiuJinZhiYun/MoEPLM/README.md

-# PSMOE: A computational method for predicting the solubility of protein and the effect of protein mutation on the solubility of protein
+# MOEPLM: A computational method for predicting the solubility of protein and the effect of protein mutation on the solubility of protein

 ## Complete Directory Structure
 ```bash